 Stephen now specialises in the development of disease-specific patient-reported outcome measures, primarily for the pharmaceutical industry.
 He is widely published, lectures around the world and is an internationally recognised expert in the fields of quality of life assessment and health measurement.

-Jeanette Wilburn MSc
+Jeanette Thorpe MSc

 Operations Manager